compscidr/goblog/README.md

 Simple blogging platform built with go

+What works:
+- List
+- Create
+- Delete
+- Local sqlite3 db in a file

+Todo:
+- Update
+- Templates
+- mysql, postgres, other dbs

 ## Other tools used:
 - Gin: https://github.com/gin-gonic/gin.
 Used for multiplexing / routing the
 http requests.